DomVinyard/applications-application/readme.md

 >
 ### ⚠️ Warning!
 >
 All applicants here are generated using a random user api. **There is no way to add real humans**.
 This is intentional behaviour.
-We can't condone exposing business-critical systems to the complacency of humanity and suggest you hire only bots.
+We can't condone exposing business-critical systems to the complacency of humanity and insist you hire only bots.

 ---